auto-d/k8s-taxi/README.md

 # Overview

-This repository contains a cloned and modified `week3` tree from the [class repository](https://github.com/AIPI-561-Operationalizing-AI/Ops-AI-Student/tree/main/week3).
-It also contains necesary dependencies from the prior assignment in `week2`.
+This repository contains a cloned and modified `week4` tree from the [class repository](https://github.com/AIPI-561-Operationalizing-AI/Ops-AI-Student/tree/main/week3).
+It also contains necesary dependencies from the prior assignments in `week2` and `week3`.

 # Deliverables